Generic Name: cabergoline (ka-BER-goe-leen) (Oral route)

 - For disorders of high prolactin levels or pituitary tumors:

-- Adults—At first, 0.25 milligram (mg) two times a week.
+- Adults—At first, 0.25 milligram (mg) 2 times a week.
 Your doctor may increase your dose every 4 weeks as needed, according to body prolactin levels, up to 1 mg two times a week.

 - Children—Use and dose must be determined by the doctor.